 A poster asked me a wonderful question: “How do I get Access [linked to SharePoint] to remember my login credentials so I don’t have to login every time?”
 The answer to the question isn’t simple as it should be and hence, I felt an article on the subject would be helpful for those who want to automate logging.

 For people who have an account with Office365, remembering the account password is quite straightforward.
-Office365 has their own custom security and thus we get a different login form when we open an Access database that depends on Office365 (whether as a published web database or containing linked tables to lists on the site):
+Office365 has their own custom security and thus we get a different login form when we open a Microsoft Access database that depends on Office365 (whether as a published web database or containing linked tables to lists on the site):